Ayush-gitbase02/Ayush-gitbase02/README.md

 - ❤️ Passionate about solving problems with **code** + **data**.

-- 🚀 Experience in Data Structures & Algorithms, Backend Development, and Analytics tools like SQL, Excel, and Tableau.
+- 🚀 Experience in Data Structures & Algorithms, AI & ML, Data and Analytics tools like SQL, Excel, and Tableau.

-- 🌱 I'm currently learning system design and advanced backend architecture.
+- 🌱 I'm currently learning system design, AI modelling and advanced backend architecture.

 - ⚡ Fun fact : I find a lot of similarity between **Code**, **Data**, and **Dance**.
 When I’m not debugging or analyzing, you’ll probably find me dancing to a beat 😂.